 There are lots of ways to produce wines of character, and with a sense of time and place.
 Some producers might push for daily innovations while others hold on to ancient practices, and the two can happily co-exist.

 We don't find monumental wines that impress from the first whiff to be of higher quality than those that speak with a kinder and softer voice - body and volume in a wine are characters, not quality factors.

 Australian wine culture

 We believe that the best of Australian wine is yet ahead us.

 While we champion Australian wines, we also feel that should all stay open to the fact that Australia is never going to be good at everything.
 We should all learn everyday through conversations and exchanges of ideas while working in trade and in front of the public.
 Open conversations amongst the trade and with our common customers will long term contribute positively to a distinctly Australian wine culture, one that is built on self-knowledge: a confidence in our strengths, tastes and preferences, a wine culture of our own.

 Professional.
 Profitable.
 Family owned.

-My intention is to remain a professional small scale family owned business that trades in authentic and delicious wines.
-I want to contribute to the overall prosperity of all related parties, and value long term relationships as well as sustainable business practices ahead of continuous growth (if the two should present conflicts of interest).
+Our intention is to remain a professional small scale family owned business that trades in authentic and delicious wines.
+We want to contribute to the overall prosperity of all related parties, and value long term relationships as well as sustainable business practices ahead of continuous growth (if the two should present conflicts of interest).